 There are many issues, both legal and personal, involved in an application for asylum.
 However, if the foreign national has a colorable asylum claim, such an application should be explored.
 The filing of such an application may result in the foreign national obtaining asylee status or, if there is a delay in adjudication, employment authorization pending the adjudication.

 - Claim to U.S. Citizenship

 It is always critical as part of the consultation process to determine whether the foreign national — even though unbeknownst to her — has a claim to U.S. citizenship.
-Many foreign nationals born overseas may have acquired U.S. citizenship at birth without even knowing it.
+Many foreign nationals born overseas may have acquired U.S. citizenship at birth or upon naturalization of a parent — without even knowing it.